opensearch-project/project-website/_posts/2022-01-20-opensearch-as-a-service.markdown

 ### Ready to Get Started?

-If you need a high-performance and easy-to-manage OpenSearch Cluster, give it a try at one of the Virtuozzo DevOps PaaS service providers[Virtuozzo DevOps PaaS service providers](https://jelastic.cloud/).
+If you need a high-performance and easy-to-manage OpenSearch Cluster, give it a try at one of the Virtuozzo DevOps PaaS service providers [Virtuozzo DevOps PaaS service providers](https://jelastic.cloud/).

 If you are interested in offering OpenSearch Cluster as a service to your customers – or any other flavor of PaaS – we’d love to help.
-Get in touch to learn more[Get in touch to learn more](https://www.virtuozzo.com/company/contact/) !
+[Get in touch to learn more](https://www.virtuozzo.com/company/contact/)!